 Communication is a science.
 I’m frankly tired of seeing it categorized as a soft skill as though it’s less important.
-Of course communication includes data.
-The trick with communication professionals is that we read and respond to data live.
+Of course, communication includes data.
+The trick with communication professionals is that we read and respond to data in real time — “LIVE.”

 Are soft skills “hot air?”